6 min read

 That’s because healthy soil retains moisture better.
 By increasing good bacteria and allowing it to dominate the root zone, you can improve plant growth and boost its ability to fight off pests.
 Your lawn will have deeper and healthier roots and also become more naturally resistant to disease.

-Unfortunately, very little thought is often given about how to make soil healthy.
+Unfortunately, very little thought is often given about how to improve lawn soil.
 In fact, most lawn care companies don’t focus on soil health at all.
 This is a fact that should be taken into consideration when choosing the right lawn care service provider for you.

 Instead, they treat symptoms only, practicing reactionary lawn care.
 This may keep your lawn green and address problems as they arise, but also has you stuck in an endless cycle of treating the symptoms of underlying problems instead of achieving true health so that less chemicals are needed.